strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 The above example will generate **test-artifact-1.2.4.jar**, **test-artifact-1.2.4.jar.md5** , **test-artifact-1.2.4.jar.sha1** and **test-artifact-1.2.4.pom** files.

-The other way to generate artifacts within your test method is `@TestArtifact` annotation.
+The other way to generate artifacts within your test method is by using the `@TestArtifact` annotation.

 Example:

 ```
 @ExtendWith(ArtifactManagementTestExecutionListener.class)